poptart-cat-030/bcit-test2/README.md

 > Note:
 > - Replace "your-user-name" with the username that you gave your user in your cloud-config file
 > - Replace "your-droplets-ip-address" with the IP address of your droplet
->
-> The Host github.com part is optional, but it can come in handy in the future

 ```
 Host your-user-name